devshawn/kafka-gitops/docs/permissions.md

 # Permissions

-When running against a secure Kafka cluster, kafka-gitops needs to be authorized to perform actions against the cluster.
-This can be either a super user defined by the Kafka cluster or a custom user with specific permissions.
+When running against a secured Kafka cluster, `kafka-gitops` needs to be authorized to perform actions against the cluster.
+This can either be a super user defined by the Kafka cluster or a custom user with specific permissions.

 ## Example